Wesfarmers: Bunnings

 Bunnings is a retailer of home improvement and outdoor living products, servicing home and commercial customers in Australia and New Zealand.
-They have 513 locations, including large warehouse stores, smaller format stores and trade centres.
-These locations include Beaumont Tiles and Tool Kit Depot.
-Bunnings employs more than 51,000 staff.
+They have 511 locations, including large warehouse stores, smaller format stores and trade centres.
+Bunnings employs more than 53,000 staff.

-In January 2016, Home Retail Group accepted an offer from Wesfarmers to acquire the British home improvement retailer and garden centre Homebase.
+In January 2016, Home Retail Group accepted an offer from Wesfarmers to acquire the British home improvement retailer and garden centre Homebase for $704 million.
 Stores in the United Kingdom and Ireland began to be rebranded as Bunnings following the takeover.
 However, following Wesfarmer's sale of Homebase to Hilco in May 2018, it was reported that the 24 stores already converted would return to the Homebase branding.

 Kmart

 Kmart is a discount department store retailer in Australia and New Zealand.
-Kmart has more than 322 stores around Australia and New Zealand, employing more than 40,000 staff.
-Kmart Tyre & Auto Service is no longer a part of Kmart after parent Wesfarmers sold the auto division to Continental.
+Kmart has 323 stores around Australia and New Zealand, employing approximately 38,000 staff.
+Kmart Tyre & Auto Service is no longer a part of Kmart after parent Wesfarmers sold the auto division to Continental for $350 million.
 Kmart Tyre and Auto has since been rebranded by Continental to MyCar.

 Target is a mid-level department store retailer in Australia, which operates 124 stores.
 Target employs more than 10,000 staff.
 Target Australia has no connection to the American retailer of the same name.

 Officeworks

 Officeworks is a retailer and supplier of office products for home, business and education in Australia.
-It operates 171 stores and employ around 9,000 staff.
+It operates 173 stores and employs around 8,800 staff.

 In 2019, Officeworks group acquired Geeks2U, an Australian provider of on-site information, communication and technology services.

 Chemicals, Energy and Fertilisers

 Wesfarmers Chemicals, Energy & Fertilisers (WesCEF) produces and markets chemicals, fertilisers and gas products.
-WesCEF employs more than 1,500 staff.
+WesCEF employs more than 1,300 staff.

 WesCEF has ammonia and ammonium nitrate production facilities in Western Australia, 50% of QNP ammonium nitrate production facilities in Queensland, sodium cyanide production facilities in Western Australia, PVC resin and specialty chemicals production facilities in Victoria, LPG and LNG production facilities in Western Australia and fertiliser production and importation facilities in Western Australia.

 WesCEF businesses include CSBP (originally formed from Cuming, Smith & Co. in 1964), Australian Vinyls, AGR (75% stake), QNP (50% stake), Covalent Lithium (50% stake), Kleenheat, Modwood and Evol LNG.

 Industrial and Safety

 Wesfarmers Industrial and Safety provides industrial and safety products and services in Australia and New Zealand.
-It employs 3,700 staff.
+It employs 3,100 staff.

-On 1 December 2014, Wesfamers Industrial and Safety completed the acquisition of the Workwear Group of Pacific Brands.
+On 1 December 2014, Wesfarmers Industrial and Safety completed the acquisition of the Workwear Group of Pacific Brands for $180 million.

 Its businesses include Blackwoods (including NZ Safety Blackwoods, Bullivants and Cm3), Workwear Group (including the brands King Gee, Hard Yakka, Stubbies, Bates, Wolverine, Totally Workwear, NNT and Incorporate Wear) and Coregas.

 The division's 32 New Zealand stores are now all branded as NZ Safety Blackwoods.
 These include former Blackwood and Packaging House stores, and 19 former Paykel Engineering Supplies purchased in 2003.